 This sculpture of Lady & the Tramp was inspired from the original movie poster (below).

-The shelf below contains my "Spotlight Collection" sculptures.
-Each character's pose was inspired from poses from the character's original model sheet (another animation reference).
 The sculpture of Donald, for example, was taken directly from the bottom-center pose from this model sheet replica, which came with the sculpture.
-In fact, each of the sculptures on this shelf came with a model sheet, which I posted on the wall behind them.
+In fact, each of the sculptures on this shelf came with a model sheet, which I posted on the wall behind them.-Since I'm swamped with stuff to do tonight, I'll continue this post tomorrow.

 Hands down, the worst day of the trip was the day we were going home.
 Not because we wanted to stay in Europe longer, but because we had to get up at 2 am & fly all day.
 While the rest of the world was busy painting & hiding eggs & eating twice their body weight in chocolate bunnies, marshmallow Peeps & jellybeans, we had to spend half the day either in a crowded airport or a crowded plane.
 How fun.